BronsonQuick/puppet-birdnet-pi/README.md

 # WIP: A Puppet module to install for BirdNET Pi

-This is a Puppet module which will be designed to install all the required packages and services to get your Rasperry Pi ready to use https://github.com/kahst/BirdNET-Analyzer
+This is a Puppet module which will be designed to install all the required packages and services to get your Rasperry Pi ready to use https://github.com/kahst/BirdNET-Analyzer.

+Based on work done on https://github.com/mcguirepr89/BirdNET-Pi

 ## Installation